Vyral/charletta-wilson/_posts/2021-12-15-what-does-accountability-mean.md

 ---
 {% include youtube.html %}

 Today I am speaking with Sean, my video editor and friend, about an important topic --&nbsp;**ACCOUNTABILITY**.
-Anyone who wants to have an impact in the world needs this.&nbsp; Sean and I have established a working relationship that helps me stretch my edge in video production.&nbsp; I'm convinced that without accountability, talents are left stifled.
+Anyone who wants to have an impact in the world needs this.
+Sean and I have established a working relationship that helps me stretch my edge in video production.
+I'm convinced that without accountability, talents are left stifled.

-The word "accountability" means different things to different people.&nbsp; But, at the heart, it's about building trust and relationships AND is an essential part of growth.
+The word "accountability" means different things to different people.
+But, at the heart, it's about building trust and relationships AND is an essential part of growth.
 Without accountability or with unclear parameters, conflict is likely to ensue.

 As a&nbsp;**quick audit to your accountability relationships**, consider if you have: